Wilson30678tw/IAT460_Final/README.md

 - RAG: Trump quotes file `trump_quotes.json` as a retrieval generation aid
 - ElevenLabs TTS API: convert text to Trump-like style speech
 - C# script integration
+- Images using in this project are generated from the Rundiffusion expect the Oval Office image, The Oval Office image is from DeviantArt made by Pandcorps.
+- Image Cite: Pandcorps.
+(2015, July 9).
+Oval Office [Digital art].
+DeviantArt. https://www.deviantart.com/pandcorps/art/Oval-Office-547210693

 ---------
 ## Installation and execution